 This is a great stove for simple low impact use.
 It'll do what a stove is meant to do, simply and fairly efficiently.
 Just make sure you bring a lighter, as the auto-ignition system only worked about half the time for us.

-While there were some performance issues and much better functioning options in our review, $88 is a decent price for what you get.
+While there are some performance issues with this stove, the price is still decent for what you get.
 If you're not someone who camps often, it makes sense to get something simple and affordable.
 However, the Coleman Classic

 While not the best, the Teton is a perfectly fine stove at a very approachable price.
 It doesn't pack the power or durability of other models in our review, but it got the job done.